qubic/docs.qubic.org/docs/learn/random.md

 ## Passive Income for Shareholders

-RANDOM allows shareholders to earn passive QU income.
-QU is burned with each use, and a portion of that burned QUBIC is distributed as passive income to shareholders.
+RANDOM allows shareholders to earn passive $QUBIC income. $QUBIC is burned with each use, and a portion of that burned QUBIC is distributed as passive income to shareholders.

 ## RANDOM Burn Mechanism